Yunus0or1/Traffic-Alert-System-AI-ML-NLP/README.md

 pip install nltk
 ```

+More about Djano installtion procedure hit this [link](https://github.com/Yunus0or1/Guidelines-How_TO/blob/master/How%20to%20use%20Django%20Framework.md).

 And many more may be needed.
 Run the project you will find errors and the **terminal will specify which library is needed**.
 Nltk will need all the punkt library.
 You will see error.
 Just follow the instructions from the errors.